grantlmul/ocvm/README.md

 I plan to add support for building ocvm on Mac using boost filesystem and clang+llvm

-I do not plan to add support for non-ansi terminals nor windows.
-If this works in cygwin it wasn't on purpose
+I (Grant) am using this fork to make ocvm work on Windows with minimal changes